Raw celery has 1.6 grams of fiber per 100g. About 70% is insoluble fiber. A cup provides 6% of the Daily Value. Celery juice is also high in fiber!

 Celery contains decent amounts of fiber.
-Actually, raw celery contains 1.6 g of fiber per 100 g, while a medium stack contains about 0.64 g of fiber.
+Actually, raw celery contains 1.6 grams of fiber per 100g.
+Celery contributes to the daily fiber intake:

-Moreover, a cup of raw chopped celery contains about 6% of the recommended daily intake, while a cup of cooked celery contains more than 9% of the recommended dose.
+- a cup of cooked celery contains more than 9% of the DV.
 Cooked celery contains less water.
 So, it’s more nutrient dense.

 Celery juice contains fiber as well.
-It has 1.6 g of fiber per 100 ml.
+It has 1.6 grams of fiber per 100 mL.
 Actually, an 8 fl oz glass of celery juice contains about 3.8 g of fiber.
 This dose is 13% of the recommended daily intake!

 The fiber content of celery juice depends mainly on the juicer, though.
-You’ll find a wide variety of juicers on Amazon.
 As a rule of thumb, machines with slow masticating extract most juice from vegetables.

 Drinking vegetable juices is beneficial for health.
 They’re packed with vitamins, minerals, and antioxidants.
 Above all, in contrast to fruit juices, they’re pretty low in sugars and calories.

-Certainly, you could add celery to your smoothies.
-Hence, no fiber would be lost.
+Certainly, you could add whole celery or celery juice to smoothies.

 How can I increase fiber intake?